 Noises, no Stress

 Concert of noises, motorcycles who run on the busy and dilapidated pavement, the chaos of the electric lines, the street vendors on sidewalks, the heat.
 Despite all that it’s the relaxed rhythm of life, no sign of stress, there is still phlegm, carelessness, and smiles, feeling of no violence, security, and hostility.

 Get Lost Discovering

-Just Go, and take amazing photos of scenes of life, get lost in the little soi and small alleys, walking through peaceful temples, your sense of smell will be solicited by all kind of odor, and you will be pleasantly surprised by the friendliness of Thai people.
+Just Go, and take amazing photos of scenes of life, get lost in the little soi and small alleys, walking through peaceful temples, your sense of smell will be solicited by all kinds of odor, and you will be pleasantly surprised by the friendliness of Thai people.

 The Thai word for “street” or “road” is “Thanon“, Soi ”alley” and “Trok” is a small sub-soi, Yaek means intersection.
 The Soi generally have the name of the main road and are numbered in ascending order, so that when you walk on the main road, the even numbers are on the right and the odd numbers on the left.
 They are not always interconnected and, in Bangkok, they are often dead ends.
 However, some are so broad that they are sometimes called Soi or Thanon.

-One of the lowest capital of the world, 1.50 meter above sea level, Bangkok sink of 2.cm/year.
+One of the lowest capital of the world, 1.50 meters above sea level, Bangkok sink of 2.cm/year.
 Despite the alarming predictions than less of 15 years the city could be underwater, tall skyscrapers continue to grow higher and higher.
 The number of vehicles and construction of roads, the transport system, BTS and MRT extension to what was fields, Khlongs, and tree plantations, promotes a rapid expansion and development.
 Among efficient solutions, an expensive seawall or moving the capital is possible.